-Over-the-Counter (OTC) License: A license available from vendors, NMDGF offices, online: www.wildlife.state.nm.us and by telephone: 888-248-6866.
+Over-the-Counter (OTC) License: A license available from vendors, NMDGF offices, online: wildlife.dgf.nm.gov and by telephone: 888-248-6866.

 Population Management Hunt: A hunt designed to manage the number of big game on public or private lands where animals have damaged property or may interfere with military operations.